leodlplq/diffused/readme.md

 ## Project

-This project is the result of our work during the winter semester at FUN (Future University of Hakodate) during or semester abroad in Japan 🇯🇵
+This project is the result of our work during the winter semester at FUN (Future University of Hakodate) in Japan 🇯🇵

-The aim of this website is to interact with a video mapping installation and allow users to play with the art scene they are facing.
+The aim of this website is to interact with a video mapping installation and allow users to play with the scene they are facing in real life.

 This project is made by :